-10. Apply watered down Ceramite White fine highlights to the previous step.
+10. Apply watered down Ceramite White (OOP, use White Scar instead) fine highlights to the previous step.
 These should be thinner than the previous step.

-11. Use Bloodletter Glaze to wash over all the tentacles, daemon skin and open wounds.
-Also use Bloodletter Glaze over all the spots and bulbous lumps.
+11. Use Bloodletter Glaze (OOP, thin Blood Angels Red with a lot of Contrast Medium instead) to wash over all the tentacles, daemon skin and open wounds.
+Also, use Bloodletter Glaze over all the spots and bulbous lumps.
 You can also use this glaze to paint over the skin areas that meet the daemonic appendages, this will help blend them into the skin.

 12. Use Abaddon Black and paint all the detail parts.